 If you have space and want a show-stopping freshwater fish to wow your friends then you need to buy a Tiger Shovelnose Catfish(Pseudoplatystoma fasciatum).

-Without doubt, these fish are amazing and in the right size aquarium can look amazing and thrive in the home aquarium.
+Without a doubt, these fish are amazing and in the right size, aquarium can look amazing and thrive in the home aquarium.